danielepanozzo/cg/Assignment_4/README.md

 1. Fill the starting code to complete the function implementing the intersection of a ray and a triangle.
 This should be similar to the code you developed for Assignment 2.
 2. Fill the starting code to implement the ray-tracing of a triangle mesh.
+3. Implement the find_nearest_object function and remember to return a boolean and not the index of the closest triangle.
+4. Implement the correct image_y and image_x.

 Ex.2: AABB Trees
 ----------------